jrmeyerhofer/LITA2017/Lesson_1/README.md

   Logger.log("myTestVar is: " + myTestVar);
 }
 ```
-12. Save the project with the disk icon or File -> Save
+10. Save the project with the disk icon or File -> Save
-13. Examine the Run menu<br/>
+11. Examine the Run menu<br/>
 You can run just a single function which can help for testing, or debug a single function.<br/>
-14. Run the function: myFunction
+12. Run the function: myFunction()
-15. Examine the View menu<br/>
+13. Examine the View menu<br/>
 "Execution Transcript" shows you all the events and things that happened during the execution.<br/>
 "Logs" is where you can see what was output with the Logger.
 This is a helpful way to debug or troubleshoot problems.<br/>

-We'll - demo coding environment - You can watch as I walk through this or walk along with me.

-Debug - just show, place a stop point - see information available.
-Screen print
-View execution transcript

-Somethings in first few lessons are just neat and I think if you know about them, you might be able to use them at your job.
+14. Place a stop point (red dot) and Debug the function: myFunction()

 # Resource list